Terrahaxs/github-action-worker/README.md

-## GitHub Action Terrahaxs Worker
+## GitHub Action Terrahaxs Runner

-This repo contains manages the deployment of the GitHub Action Terrahaxs Worker.
+This repo contains manages the deployment of the GitHub Action Terrahaxs Runner.
-The worker expects the payload to be set as an environment variable `TOKEN`.